 Aristotle, on the other hand, in The Politics, said that money should be "something intrinsically useful and easily applicable to the purposes of life - for example, iron, silver and the like."
 Aristotle was amazingly prescient about money.
 He advocated commodity money even though he recognized that it was subject to fluctuation in value relative to other goods.
 In The Ethics, he wrote, "of course, [commodity money] too is liable to depreciation, for its purchasing power is not always the same..."
-(I should point out, that the fluctuations of value of commodity money.)
+(I should point out, that the fluctuations of value of commodity money are modest when compared to the usual fluctuations, always downward, of fiat money.)
 So dedicated to the principle of commodity money was the city-state of Athens that it seems that even counterfeits of its coins had to be accepted provided they contained the requisite silver content.